This topic provides answers to frequently asked questions about Object Storage Service (OSS).

 After CRR is enabled, cross-region traffic is generated when you replicate objects across buckets in the source and destination regions.
 You are charged for the traffic that is generated when you use CRR.
-Each time an object is synchronized, OSS calculates the number of requests and charges the requests in a pay-as-you-go method.
+Each time an object is synchronized, OSS calculates the number of requests and charges the requests on a pay-as-you-go basis.
 The traffic that is generated when you use CRR can be charged only on a pay-as-you-go basis.
 Resource plans are unavailable for CRR.

 FAQ about data query

 OSS supports the SelectObject operation that allows you to use SQL statements to query specific data in a CSV or JSON object instead of querying the entire object.
 The SelectObject operation simplifies the process used to query data and filter the data into smaller and more specific data sets.
 Therefore, this operation is suitable for the multipart query of large objects, query of JSON objects, and analysis of log objects.
 For more information about data query, see Call the SelectObject operation to query objects.

 - What is OSS lifecycle management?
 How do I use lifecycle management to minimize OSS